PlayFab/thundernetes/docs/howtos/intelligentscaling.md

 ### Configuration settings

-The preferred way to configure the forecaster is to create a Configmap as the sample above does and mount that as a file within the application pod.
+The preferred way to configure the forecaster is to create a ConfigMap as the sample above does and mount that as a file within the application pod.
 Within this YAML file a number of settings can be defined:

 | Setting Name  | Default Value | Description |
 |---------------|---------------|-------------|